 The endosymbiotic theory explains how relatives of ancient bacteria ended up in modern-day cells.

-Explore links to real cell videos and images.
+Explore links to videos and images starring real cells.

 Cells communicate through signals, aided by pathways made mostly of proteins.
 A cell's response depends on the signal itself, as well as the cell type.